ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

 ---

-## ⭐ Step 1️: Adding Windows EC2 Workstations to Active Directory with Groupo Policies
+## ⭐ Step 1️: Adding Windows EC2 Workstations to Active Directory with Group Policies

 ### Creating Sec Group Outbound Rules for Workstations to Communicate with AD Server